TrackPolitics logoTrackPolitics

 Financial Interests

-Declared financial interests include land and property holdings (within and outside the UK) and gifts, benefits or hospitality from UK sources, along with a miscellaneous interest.
+Declared financial interests include land and property holdings (two entries), gifts, benefits and hospitality from UK sources (one entry), and a miscellaneous interest (one entry).

 Generated 21 February 2026